NUBIC/surveyor/README.md

-# Why surveyor?
+## Why surveyor?

-Surveyor is a developer tool that brings surveys into Rails applications.
+Surveyor is a developer tool to deliver surveys in Rails applications.
 Surveys are written in the surveyor DSL (Domain Specific Language).
-Internally, surveyor is a Rails engine distributed as a ruby gem, meaning it is straightforward to override or extend its behaviors in your Rails app without maintaining a fork.

-## Why you might want to use surveyor
+A DSL makes it significantly easier to import long surveys (one of the motivations for building surveyor was copy/paste fatigue).
+It enables non-programmers to write out, edit, and review surveys.

 If your Rails app needs to asks users questions as part of a survey, quiz, or questionnaire then you should consider using surveyor.
 This gem was designed to deliver clinical research surveys to large populations, but it can be used for any type of survey.

-The surveyor DSL defines questions, answers, question groups, survey sections, dependencies (e.g. if response to question 4 is A, then show question 5), and validations.
-Answers are the options available for each question - user input is called "responses" and are grouped into "response sets".
-A DSL makes it significantly easier to import long surveys (no more click/copy/paste).
-It also enables non-programmers to write out, edit, re-edit... any number of surveys.
+Surveyor is a Rails engine distributed as a ruby gem, meaning it is straightforward to override or extend its behaviors in your Rails app without maintaining a fork.

 ## Requirements